 +axiom_node_t *foo_node = NULL; +axiom_element_t *foo_ele = NULL; +axiom_node_t *bar_node = NULL; +axiom_element_t *bar_ele = NULL; + +foo_ele = axiom_element_create(env, NULL, "FOO", NULL, &foo_node); +bar_ele = axiom_element_create(env, NULL, "BAR", NULL. &bar_node); +axiom_node_add_child(foo_node, env, bar_node); + +

-Alternatively, we can pass the foo_node
+Alternatively, we can pass the foo_node as the parent node at

-+the time of creating the bar_ele
++the time of creating the bar_ele as follows.

 bar_ele = axiom_element_create(env, foo_node, "BAR", NULL, &bar_node); + +